owncloud/cdperf/src/tests/share-upload-rename/default.md

 The `share upload rename default` test mimics a typical end user resource sharing scenario.

-The admin user shares a parent folder with each of his colleagues, who in turn create a folder in the received share per iteration and upload a fixed number of files.
+The admin user shares a parent folder with each of his colleagues, who in turn create a folder in the received share per iteration and user then uploads a fixed number of files.
 To finish, the folder in which the files are located is renamed by each user.

 * `admin` creates `N` users.